These are the main services for patients registered with our GP practice:

 Blood pressure checks

 If you have hypertension, you will have regular checks or be asked to monitor at home.
-We also undertake 24 hour monitoring where necessary.
+We can also do 24 hour monitoring if appropriate.

 These are carried out by our healthcare assistants, Monday to Friday, 8.15 am to 12 noon with some earlier appointments on Tuesdays.

-Call for an appointment when you receive your invitation letter.
+Call the surgery to book an appointment when you receive your invitation letter.
 You will be asked about your menstrual cycle dates.

 Child Health and Immunisations